sassoftware/saspy/saspy/doc/source/configuration.rst

     is also parsed from the url, if provided, else defaulted based upon the derived ssl= value.
 So neither ip, port nor ssl are needed when url= is used. proxy -
-    (Optional) If your Viya deploymet is behind a proxy server, provide `host:port` for the proxy, using this keyword. ip -
+    (Optional) If your Viya deployment is behind a proxy server, provide `host:port` for the proxy, using this keyword. ip -
     [Deprecated] (Required if url not specified) The resolvable host name, or IP address to the Viya Compute Service port -